 Museum & Park Passes Available at FPL!

 Florida Public Library is pleased to announce the return of its museum pass program.
-The library now has free passes available for check-out for seven museums and parks: Boscobel House and Gardens in Cold Spring, Hudson Highlands Nature Museum in Cornwall, Intrepid Air, Sea & Space Museum in New York City, Storm King Art Center in Cornwall, The Frick Collection in New York City, Empire Pass for NYS parks, and The Museum at Bethel Woods.
+The library now has free passes available for check-out for seven museums and parks: Boscobel House and Gardens in Cold Spring, Hudson Highlands Nature Museum in Cornwall, Intrepid Air, Sea & Space Museum in New York City, Storm King Art Center in Cornwall, American Museum of Natural History in New York City, Empire Pass for NYS parks, and The Museum at Bethel Woods.
 The museum & park pass program is sponsored by the Friends of the Florida Public Library.
 The variety of museums/parks and free admission will appeal to patrons of all ages, especially during summer vacation.

 Florida Public Library patrons, at least 18 years of age, with a card in good standing, may check out one museum or park pass for three days.
 Most passes allow free admission to the museum for two adults and several children residing at the same address and require showing a Florida library card to match the pass.
 There are no renewals of the passes and due to demand, substantial overdue fines will apply.
 Each pass comes with brochures and information about the museum or park.